Mosco de la Merced

-Mosco de la Merced (Juan Valdez Valentino) (June 26, 1964 – August 19, 2024) was a Mexican Luchador or professional wrestler, best known for his time in Asistencia Asesoría y Administración (AAA) where he was a part of Los Vipers for many years.
+Mosco de la Merced (Juan Valdez Valentino) (June 26, 1964 – August 19, 2024) was a Mexican professional wrestler, best known for his time in Asistencia Asesoría y Administración (AAA) where he was a part of Los Vipers for many years.
 Before adopting the Mosco de la Merced ring name he worked as Loco Valentino for over 10 years.
 He was a former holder of the Mexican National Tag Team Championship with Fuerza Guerrera and held the Mexican National Atómicos Championship four times with Histeria, Psicosis II and Maniaco.
 His name roughly translates to "Fly of Mercy".

 Professional wrestling career

-He began his wrestling career under the name Loco Valentino, son of the original Loco Valentino who also trained him for his professional wrestling career.
+He began his professional wrestling career under the name Loco Valentino, son of the original Loco Valentino who also trained him for his professional wrestling career.
 Valentino wrestled for the Universal Wrestling Association in the early 1990s, where he defeated Semanarista to win the UWA World Lightweight Championship on September 22, 1994.
 Valentino would hold the championship until the UWA closed down in January 1995 when he had to vacate the championship.